Darjeeling War Memorial

-The War Memorial was completed and inaugurated in 1995.
+The War Memorial was completed and inaugurated on 18th April 1995.
 It comprises of a large raised platform which is oval in shape with a length of 37-foot and a maximum width of 24-foot.
 There is a triangular shape granite cenotaph in the middle which is 30-foot high.
 At the base of the cenotaph there is Roll of Honor with names of those who died along with the dates.

 Next to the cenotaph and on the same platform is a 9-foot bronze statue of a Gorkha soldier which has been created by the renowned sculptor Gautam Pal of Krishnanagar.